JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `addDomain.send({ parentSkillId }, options)`

 Adds a domain to the Colony along with the new domain's respective local skill.
+This can only be called by owners of the colony.

 **Arguments**